 Gaby Hernandez is an undocumented scholar and community organizer.
-She is currently the Associate Director for the Long Beach Immigrant Rights Coalition.
+She is currently the Executive Director for the Long Beach Immigrant Rights Coalition.
 Gaby was born and lived in Mexico City until she was twelve years old and moved to Oceanside, CA where she grew up before moving to Long Beach five years ago.
 Her life experiences as an undocumented immigrant have fueled her passion for social justice and immigrant rights.
 She believes in the importance of people power and grassroots organizing.
 Gaby is currently a graduate student studying Applied Anthropology at CSULB and received her Bachelor of Arts in Anthropology with a minor in International Studies from California State University, Long Beach.
 Gaby has a dog named Fuego who she adores.

 Maribel is LBIRC’s Operations manager.
 Born in Mexico City, Maribel has lived in Long Beach, CA since she was a child.
 Growing up as an undocumented youth, she has lived through many of the experiences of those in the immigrant community with whom she now works with on a daily basis.
 Maribel leads the legal clinics, DACA workshops, and the administration of the organization.
 In college, Maribel was part of Future Under Representative Educated Leaders (F.U.E.L) at California State University, where she graduated with bachelor’s degree in Political Science.